bdjohnson529/libproto/README.md

 # Message Streaming Library

-This library supports TCP/IP message streaming.
-We recommend benchmarking performance against the expected message transfer speed based on your message size and bandwidth.
-Bandwidth between Linux machines can be tested using [iperf](https://iperf.fr/).
+This library supports TCP/IP message streaming between Linux machines.
+Messages can be transferred over any network: wireless, or wired.
+We recommend testing the bandwidth of your connection using [iperf](https://iperf.fr/).

 #### Dependencies
 * Boost